 4.4.3.1.2 Maximum Generation Pickup

 The ISO will enter this RTD-CAM mode when an Emergency makes it necessary to maximize Energy production in one or more location(s), i.e., Long Island, New York City, Southeastern New York, East of Central East and/or NYCA-wide.
 RTD-CAM will produce schedules directing all Generators located in a targeted location to increase production at their emergency response rate up to their UOLE level and to stay at that level until instructed otherwise.
 Security constraints will be obeyed to the extent possible.
-The ISO will continue to optimize for Energy and Operating Reserves, will recognize locational Operating Reserve requirements, but will set all Regulation Service schedules to zero.
+The ISO will continue to optimize for Energy and Operating Reserves, will recognize locational Operating Reserve requirements and Scarcity Reserve Requirements, but will set all Regulation Service schedules to zero.

 4.4.3.1.3 Base Points ASAP -- No Commitments